dylan-lang/opendylan/documentation/library-reference/source/common-dylan/common-extensions.rst

      Signals an error if *expression* evaluates to false — but only when the code is compiled in debugging mode.

-     An assertion or “assert” is a simple and popular development tool for testing conditions in program code.
+     An assertion or "assert" is a simple and popular development tool for testing conditions in program code.

      This macro is identical to *assert*, except that the assert is defined to take place only while debugging.

-     The Open Dylan compiler removes debug-assertions when it compiles code in “production” mode as opposed to “debugging” mode.
+     The Open Dylan compiler removes debug-assertions when it compiles code in "production" mode as opposed to "debugging" mode.

      The *format-string* is a format string as defined on page 112 of the DRM.